mecparts/Mec_Parts/README.md

  * a starting year (used for sorting the list of sets),
  * and an ending year.

-COLLECTION: the collection of parts contained in a set.
+**COLLECTION**: the collection of parts contained in a set.
 Each part in a collection has a count, namely the number of this part found in this set.

-PRICELIST: A pricelist is a collection of part prices in a particular currency.
+**PRICELIST**: A pricelist is a collection of part prices in a particular currency.
 It's meant to be used as a vendor's pricelist though there are doubtless other uses as well.
 Each pricelist has:

  * a name,
  * and a currency (the currency that the prices in this list are in).

-PRICE: each part can have price in each pricelist.
+**PRICE**: each part can have price in each pricelist.
 If a part isn't available from a particular supplier, it won't have a price in their pricelist.
 Prices are stored in the native currency of the pricelist it belongs to.
 When prices are displayed, they are converted on the fly to whatever currency you've chosen